domegang/vite-react-tailwind-template/README.md

 # React JS + TailwindCss Starter Template / Vite

-This template provides a minimal setup to get React working with TailwindCss in Vite.
+This template provides a minimal setup to get React working with TailwindCss and Vite.